AdaCore/learn/intro_to_ada.rst

 considered that:

 -  Readability is more important than conciseness.
-Syntactically this shows through the fact that keywords are prefered to symbols, that no keyword is an abbreviation, etc.
+Syntactically this shows through the fact that keywords are preferred to symbols, that no keyword is an abbreviation, etc.

 -  Very strong typing.
 It is very easy to introduce new types in Ada,